 Repository Management with Nexus

 You can use the Nexus Plugin Console to list all installed Nexus plugins and browse REST services made available by the installed plugins.
-To open the Nexus Plugin Console, click on the Plugin Console link in the Administration menuas shown in Figure 6.1, “Administration Menu in the Left Hand Panel”.
+To open the Nexus Plugin Console, click on the Plugin Console link in the Administration menu in the left-hand Nexus menu.